gbezyuk/logux-sync/README.md

 [default timer]: https://github.com/logux/logux-core#created-time
 [UUID]:          https://github.com/broofa/node-uuid

 ### Subprotocol Versions

-Subprotocol is a application protocol, which you build on top of Logux.
+Subprotocol is an application protocol, which you build on top of Logux.
-Events data and expected reactions on this events.
+It consists of events and expected reactions on them.

-In future you may change event types or options.
-But some clients could use old code for some time.
+In future you may want to change some event types or options.
+But some clients could still be using old code for some time after an update.

-In this case you can set subprotocol version to Logux Sync.
+It's a good reason to specify a subprotocol version using Logux Sync.
-It is a `[number major, number minor]` array:
+The format in use for this purpose is a `[number major, number minor]` array:

 ```js
 new ClientSync(nodeId, log, connection, {